 What challenges do you most enjoy helping your clients solve?

-are given permission to innovate and are motivated to act, I believe anything is possible.
+Helping leaders focus on critical, seemingly intractable challenges and then activating the untapped potential within their organization to solve them.
+When all levels of an organization are given permission to innovate and are motivated to act, I believe anything is possible.

 What’s got you thinking right now?

 How is making transformative change happen different and also similar in the public and private sectors?
 I’m interested in what the two sides can learn from each other and how we can facilitate that exchange and partnership.
 Perhaps leveraging the efficiency and agility of the private sector with the service-oriented mission and sheer scale of the public sector could help drive meaningful progress in solving the critical societal issues of our time.

 Share something about you that would most surprise people.

 I served in the Peace Corps in Benin, a francophone country in West Africa.
 I taught secondary school English and my favorite part of my service was organizing a weekly Geography Club for my students to start learning about how much of the world there is to see and explore!